Treasure Coast Beaches: 9 Scenic Spots Near Fort Pierce, Florida

 Middle Cove Beach provides another tranquil and remote location.
 This top among Treasure Coast beaches is also located in Fort Pierce, perfect for fishing, swimming and sunsets.
 Middle Cove Beach measures 1 acre as well, but everyone has plenty of space to unwind.

 For an underwater adventure, book a guided scuba diving trip with Treasure Coast Dive Charters.
-Those vacationing in Fort Pierce have easy access to options such as reef and wreck dives, snorkeling and spearfishing.
+Those vacationing in Fort Pierce have easy access to reef and wreck dives, snorkeling and spearfishing.

 South Beach Park